Lewis Llewelyn Dillwyn: Political career

-During this period Dillwyn came to be regarded as a conspicuous Radical and was an active supporter of the Reform Act of 1867.
+During this period Dillwyn came to be regarded as a conspicuous Radical and was an active supporter of the Reform Act 1867.
 During the passage of the Second Reform Bill Dillwyn's involvement as a leading member of the 'Tea Room' cabal of disaffected Liberals in April 1867 helped to bring about household suffrage, a measure which led to an overnight increase in the urban electorate throughout Great Britain.
 At the 1865 General Election he was instrumental in promoting the candidature in Cardiganshire of Evan Matthew Richards, a fellow Swansea industrialist.
 This election was notable for the allegations of clerical influence and intimidation.
 In Parliament, Dillwyn championed the cause of Cardiganshire farmers who were evicted for their votes in 1868 election.
 Similarly, in the 1880s, he supported the Denbighshire tenantry who agitated against tithes.
 In 1887 he and Stuart Rendel affirmed the Welsh Liberal Party's support of Irish Home Rule.

 After the Redistribution of Seats Act 1885, the third Reform Act, Dillwyn became MP for the new seat Swansea Town from 1885 to 1892.
 Dillwyn was opposed in 1885 by little known 22-year-old Tory, W.H.
 Meredyth who belonged to a leading Anglo-Irish family and drew much of his support during the campaign from aristocrats who came to Swansea to support him.
 Dillwyn's slashed majority demonstrated that the now marginal political status locally, heightened by the Swansea Town seat excluding most of the overwhelmingly working-class suburbs and contributory boroughs.

 In 1886, he increased his majority.